H-b8/team-branching/README.md

 ## AFTER A TEAMMATE MERGES

+1. In your terminal, save what you're working on by running `git stash`
-1. In VS Code, switch from your branch to main using `git checkout main`
+2. Switch from your branch to main using `git checkout main`
-2. Pull from main using `git pull origin main`
+3. Pull from main using `git pull origin main`
-3. Switch back to your branch using `git checkout your-branch`
+4. Switch back to your branch using `git checkout your-branch-name`
-4. Merge the new changes from main into your own branch using `git merge origin main`
+5. Merge the new changes from main into your own branch using `git merge origin main`
-5. Run `npm i` in your terminal if they installed any new packages
+6. Run `npm i` in your terminal if they installed any new packages
-6. Continue working
+7. Continue working

 **This is also VERY IMPORTANT!
 If you forget to do this, there is a chance you could erase a teammates work from main if you commit and merge your code at a later time, that doesn't contain their work.**